-Staff discussed their training needs at annual appraisals and in one to one meetings.
+Staff discussed their training needs at annual appraisals and one to one meetings.
 They also discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders
+We saw evidence of completed appraisals in staff folders.
 The staff focused on the needs of patients.
+Where a complex course of treatment was planned, consent to this was re-visited at each stage, and patient focus was evident.